 The days of lost invoices and rogue receipts are finally behind us.
 New technologies have ushered in a new era of procurement, which is based on cloud technology.
-While there are plenty of reasons why this shift is beneficial for your business in particular, the most prominent is accessibility and organization of the procurement process itself.
+While there are plenty of reasons why a shift to cloud-based procurement is beneficial for your business.
+In particular, the most prominent is accessibility and organization of the procurement process itself.

 If you’re unfamiliar with cloud computing, don’t worry.
 The cloud, in its simplest form, provides the ability and access to store data and programs via the internet, rather than downloading it to your computer’s hard drive.
 Essentially, this means that if you have an internet connection, you can access the information on the cloud anytime and from anywhere.